 Turso supports point-in-time recovery (PITR) for databases.
 PITR allows you to restore a database to a specific point in time.
 This is useful for recovering from user errors, such as dropping a table by mistake.

-.
+Backups are created automatically at COMMIT.
 Free plan users can restore to any point in time within the last 24 hours.
-Hobby, Scaler, and Pro users can restore to any point in time within the last 10, 30, or 90 days, respectively.
+Developer, Scaler, and Pro users can restore to any point in time within the last 10, 30, or 90 days, respectively.

 The newly created database includes data only from periods prior to the specified timestamp.
 Additionally, there may be a gap of up to 15 seconds in the data immediately preceding the timestamp, as this depends on the timing of Turso’s most recent periodic batch checkpoint.